 Using either curry leaves or mint / pudina is essential to make them very flavorful and I am sure you will crave for them more.

-In the second method, Onions are also used to give volume and flavor to the chicken pakoda.
+In the first method, Onions are also used to give volume and flavor to the chicken pakoda.
 These are made in my mom’s home, on the 3rd day of sankranthi, known as kanuma in Andhra Pradesh.
 This day is typically celebrated to feast and son-in-laws are treated with delicious foods.

 If you have refrigerated the chicken, make sure that it comes to room temperature before you fry, this way they are crispier and remain so for longer as well they absorb less oil.

-Find chicken pakora recipe below
+Chicken pakora recipe

 - ½ cup chicken strips or cubes